 The reason Bank X could offer an attractive-looking interest rate was because its loans carried a tonne of hidden fees.
 So while their interest rate was indeed a full percentage point lower than Bank Z’s product, Bank X’s loan would actually cost you far more over the course of the loan.

-This went on for decades, with lenders hiding more and more fees, clauses and charges in their loans in order to advertise lower and lower interest rates.
+This went on for decades, with lenders hiding more and more fees, clauses and charges in their loans to advertise lower and lower interest rates.
 Eventually, the consumer complaints got out of hand and in 2003, the Consumer Credit Code was amended to make financial institutions disclose a “comparison rate” on all loan products.

 The comparison rate now applies to all personal loans, car loans, credit cards, home loans and other financial products advertised in Australia to which an interest rate applies.